linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 1. On the homepage of Control Center, click ![general](icon/general.svg).
 2. Click **Boot Menu**.
-3. Click the option in the preview window to set it as the first boot.
+3. Click the option in the preview window to set it as the default one.

 ##### Boot Menu Theme